buepro/typo3-pizpalue_distribution/README.rst

 Description
 ===========

-This distribution extension installs a bootstrap based web site using the `template extension pizpalue <https://extensions.typo3.org/extension/pizpalue>`__.
+This distribution extension installs a bootstrap based web site using TYPO3 10 LTS and the `template extension pizpalue <https://extensions.typo3.org/extension/pizpalue>`__.

 The web site features everything needed for private or corporate use.
 It is tailored to the Swiss market featuring